 The purchase sails through, appraisal came back at two twenty, mostly for the land.
 They bought for one ninety.

 "Just only for shooting.
 Cheap furniture, enough for us to sleep for a night or two.
 I have ideas for targets, and we will set up for the rifle also.
 Learn to use scope, set sights, hit target at distance, wind, rain, whatever."

 It takes another month to get the roofs replaced, Katya had asphalt laid between the house and barn, the grass cut and a bit of basic furniture, refrigerator, washer dryer.
 Hot water heater needed replacing.
 Ellen cleaned the place top to bottom and put roll down blinds over the windows.
 The carpet was shot, had to be ripped up.
 They painted the concrete floor and new baseboard to seal off the sheetrock and the floor.
 No curtains, no pictures on the walls, no frills.

 Katya built flip up targets, when they walk the circuit, things pop up here and there.
-And they are on wheels, surprises aren't in the same spot all the time.
+And they are on runners, surprises aren't in the same spot all the time.
 The barn has a dozen small targets that either pop up, or tick tock like a metronome.
 Finally, they have dirt mounds at fifty and a hundred yards with targets on posts in front.
 Those are stationary, the object is to learn the rifles and their capability, adjust for weather conditions.